best books to read for beginners

 7. Go for relatable content: Choose stories or topics that reflect your life experiences or present stage of life.
 For example, if you’re a student, novels about personal development or young adult fiction may speak to you deeply.

 8. Consider Awards and Accolades: Books that have won prestigious accolades such as the Pulitzer Prize or the Booker Prize are frequently recommended.
-However, check to see if the themes or writing styles are appropriate for novices, as some award-winning titles might be challenging.
+However, check whether the themes or writing styles are appropriate for novices, as some award-winning titles might be challenging.

 9. Avoid very complex books: It’s tempting to dig into hefty classics like War and Peace, but overly complex language or thick storytelling can put you off.
 Save those for when you’re more comfortable reading as a habit.

 10. Trust your instincts: At the end of the day, find a book that speaks to you.
-Your first book, whether it’s a success or a lesser-known title, should pique readers’ interest and excitement.
+Whether it’s a success or a lesser-known title, your first book should pique readers’ interest and excitement.

 Get Paid for Your Knowledge